mjbots/moteus/docs/reference.md

 A 0-based index into the source list that selects the source to use for commutation.
 This means it should have an accurate measure of the relationship between the rotor and stator.

+It is not recommended to use quadrature sources for commutation as they can lose counts and require additional application level homing support at each power-on.

 ## `motor_position.output.source` ##